 The heat fan-on time of 30 seconds is not adjustable.
-The heat fan-off delay (amount of time that the blower operates after the heat demand has been satisfied) may be adjusted by changing the jumper position across the five pins on the integrated control.
-The unit is shipped with a factory fan-off delay setting of 90 seconds.
-The fan-off delay affects comfort and is adjustable to satisfy individual applications.
+The heat fan-off delay (amount of time that the blower operates after the heat demand has been satisfied) may be adjusted by repositioning DIP switches 1 and 2 (TABLE 15) The unit is shipped with a factory fan-off delay setting of 90 seconds The fan-off delay affects comfort and is adjustable to satisfy individual applications.
 Adjust the fan-off delay to achieve a supply air temperature between 90° and 110°F at the moment that the blower is de-energized.
 Longer off delay settings provide lower return air temperatures; shorter settings provide higher return air temperatures.
-See FIGURE 34.